-- 1. A systematic and thorough verification of compliance with EU environmental law, should be horizontally integrated in State aid policy.
-Such verification should go further than the current practice whereby (i) the notifying Member State confirms that the relevant provisions of EU law are complied with; and (ii) the Commission verifies the pending EU infringement procedures, which only represent a fraction of the existing breaches of EU environmental law.
-To increase transparency and accountability, the findings of the compliance check should be recorded in the State aid decision. - 2.
-As State aid is a strong tool for Member States to pursue policy objectives, State aid policy should continue to support aid measures that pursue environmental objectives (e.g. in the area of climate and biodiversity protection), especially when linked to a market failure (such as arising from negative externalities) or equity considerations.
-This is already the case for the CEEAG and the General Block Exemption Regulation (GBER), albeit subject to certain reservations.
+1. As State aid is a strong tool for Member States to pursue policy objectives, State aid policy should continue to support aid measures that pursue environmental objectives (e.g. in the area of climate and biodiversity protection), especially when linked to a market failure (such as arising from opportunities, Assessment Report 2024, 18 January 2024, see notably pp. 10, 22-23, 48, 59, 80, 236, 238, 248.

+7 European Scientific Advisory Board on Climate Change, Towards EU climate neutrality : Progress, policy gaps and negative externalities) or just transition considerations.
+This is already the case for the CEEAG and the General Block Exemption Regulation9 (GBER), albeit subject to certain reservations10.

-&lt;sup>7 Case C-594/18, Austria v.
+8 Case C-594/18, Austria v.
 European Commission (Hinkley Point C).
 Based on recent caselaw of the CJEU, this verification by the Commission can be limited to infringements that are inextricably linked to the object of the aid measure and aspects closely linked to the object of the aid.

-&lt;sup>8 The Commission should at the very least verify any breach that is inextricably linked to the object of the aid measure or aspects closely linked to the object of the aid measure.

-- 3. A horizontal and holistic approach to environmental mainstreaming in State aid policy, with the aim of effectively implementing Article 11 TFEU whether the aid pursues environmental objectives or other objectives (e.g. regional aid, rescue and restructuring aid), should be achieved through: - a.
-The horizontal implementation of the DNSH-principle in State aid policy as a safeguarding tool to ensure State aid does not cause harm to the environment.
+- 2. A systematic and thorough verification of compliance with EU environmental law, should be horizontally integrated in State aid policy.11 Such verification should go further than the current practice whereby (i) the notifying Member State confirms that the relevant provisions of EU law are complied with; and (ii) the Commission verifies the pending EU infringement procedures, which only represent a fraction of the existing breaches of EU environmental law.
+Verification of compliance with EU environmental law should extend to a proactive verification of potential infringements, notably if concerns have been raised or risks have been identified by national courts, public authorities or civil society organisations.
+To increase transparency and accountability, the findings of the compliance check should be recorded in the State aid decision. - 3.
+A horizontal and holistic approach to environmental mainstreaming in State aid policy, with the aim of effectively implementing Article 11 TFEU - whether the aid pursues environmental or other objectives (e.g. regional aid, rescue and restructuring aid), should be achieved through the horizontal implementation of the DNSH-principle in State aid policy as a safeguarding tool to ensure State aid does not cause harm to the environment.

-The DNSH-principle has so far been occasionally integrated as a guiding principle in State aid policy, notably in the CEEAG, the Regional aid guidelines (RAG) and in certain parts of the Temporary Crisis and Transition Framework (TCTF).
-The Important Project of Common European Interest Communication (IPCEI) goes a step further and requires a supported project to comply with the principle.
+The DNSH-principle has so far been occasionally integrated as a guiding principle in State aid policy, notably in the CEEAG12, the Regional aid guidelines13 (RAG) and in certain parts of the Temporary Crisis and Transition Framework14 (TCTF).
+The Important Project of Common European Interest Communication15 (IPCEI) goes a step further and requires a supported project to comply with the principle.
 Such requirement should be integrated generally across State aid policy (in all guidelines and regulations) in order to close loopholes for environmentally harmful aid.
 This would be consistent with the Commission's intention to streamline the DNSH-principle across all EU funds under the next Multiannual Financial Framework.

 The purpose of applying the DNSH-principle should be to go beyond verifying compliance with environmental law.
-The principle must be strengthened to address some of its weaknesses and inconsistencies such as those encountered when applied in the context of the Recovery and Resilience Fund and in the Taxonomy delegated acts.
+The principle must be strengthened to address some of its weaknesses and inconsistencies such as those encountered when applied in the context of the Recovery and Resilience Fund and in the Taxonomy 16 delegated acts.